WuChao-2024/rdk_en_wuc_check_fork/docs/installation/install_os.md

 :::tip Note

   - Decompress the tool package and pay attention not to include **spaces, Chinese characters, special characters**, etc. in the decompression path.
-  - The tool communicates with RDK Ultra through Ethernet, so to ensure the burning speed, please make sure that the **PC supports Gigabit Ethernet and uses a direct connection**.
+  - The tool communicates with RDK Ultra through Ethernet to ensure the burning speed, please make sure that the **PC supports Gigabit Ethernet and uses a direct connection**.
   - The PC-side network needs to be configured in **Static IP mode** in advance, as follows:
     - IP: 192.168.1.195
     - netmask: 255.255.255.0